 Now, that we're calculating moving averages for the stocks ourselves, when we collect the data we update the moving averages.
 Calculating two averages per stock should not create too much of a load, but even so I do not want to go attempting a calculation if it is not needed.
 Before I attempt to create an average I make some more checks so that I'm not wasting computing power.

 The data is just taken from the API and all the graph is doing is taking an array and displaying it.
-The hardest part of the project is processing the data into an array that will give us the graph we want.
-The pain we have gone to in only calling the API the minimum number of times should mean that the data is perfect, but it may not be.
+The hardest part of the project is probably processing the data into an array that will give us the graph we want.
+The effort I have gone to in only calling the API the minimum number of times should mean that the data is perfect, but it may not be.
+On days when the API is behaving strangely there may be gaps in the data.
 Whatever data we've got on the database we need to get the composer package an array it can make a graph out of, i.e. we have to present the array in the correct format for the graph to read it.

 Creating the graph with a composer package ensures the final stage of the process is completely separate.
 It's on a separate GIT repo.
 Being able to modify both repos mimics a larger website where there may be different parts of the website may be completely separate to others.